-3. Committee Structure.
-City management and the City Attorney have discussed the issues that are slowing the project's progress and potentially limiting public participation, and staff recommends the following revisions to the marketing and promotions structure to improve the effort moving forward.
+City management and the City Attorney have discussed the issues that are slowing the project's progress and potentially limiting public participation, and the CDC recommends the following revisions to the marketing and promotions structure to improve the effort moving forward.

 Instead of being a "working committee" involved in granular aspects of tourism marketing, the Visit Fort Bragg Committee would focus on the overall marketing and fiscal strategy of the City's marketing and promotions effort.
 The Committee would provide input into revisions to the annual Marketing and Promotions Action Plan, and provide input into staff's development of an annual budget and marketing plan, which would receive input from the Community Development Committee and ultimately be approved by City Council.
-Instead of meeting monthly, the Committee would meet quarterly in a combined meeting with the Community Development Committee to create the annual marketing plan and budget, and then review project status throughout the year.
+Instead of meeting monthly, the Committee would meet quarterly, or as needed, in a combined meeting with the Community Development Committee to create the annual marketing plan and budget, and then review project status and program effectiveness throughout the year.

 Clarifying the objectives of the Committee in this way will reduce the number of meetings, while increasing the gravity of the decisions the Committee makes.
 Instead of discussing smaller ongoing tasks, the Committee would be providing input which guides the entirety of the marketing and promotions effort.
+Additionally, ad-hoc committees consisting of community experts in specific areas could be utilized for specific tasks (i.e. website redesign, Christmas decorations, public relations, etc.).
+These ad-hoc committees would meet to assist the Project Manager in completing the different projects and tasks as outlined in the Action Plan.
+This would allow for more public participation in the City's promotional efforts rather just the standing Visit Fort Bragg Committee.